OlayideAde/lodgify_assessment/README.md

 ## Runnin the tests in the pipeline with Github Actions
 Github workflow is triggered to run all tests automatically on push to master and when a PR is opened. (see `github/workflows/run_tests_ci.yaml`).
+Workflow runs can be viewed in the `Actions` tab of the repository on github.
+Test report artifacts are available to download after test run is completed, by following these steps:
+1. Open `Actions` tab to view recent workflow runs and select one.
+2. On the `Summary` page for the workflow run, if the run is completed, the test report artifact named `testReport` will be avilable to download